 Is Kamakura stroller-friendly?

 Partly.
-Flat areas like the Great Buddha and the streets around Kamakura Station are manageable with a stroller, but several historic sites include steep stone stairs or uneven paths.
+Flat areas like the Great Buddha and the streets around Kamakura Station are manageable with a stroller, but several historic sites include steep stone stairs, slopes, or uneven paths.
 A lightweight stroller plus a baby carrier is the most practical combination.

 Can I use the Enoden with a stroller?

 Yes, but it is not always easy.
-During busy periods, you may need to fold the stroller and stand in a crowded carriage.
+During busy periods, space can be limited, and you may need to fold the stroller and stand in a crowded carriage.
 Families with very young children should avoid relying on multiple Enoden rides in the middle of the day if they want a lower-stress outing.

 What is the best rainy-day option in Kamakura with kids?